-A study from management consulting firm the Wyndhurst Group found that new hires are 58% more likely to stay with a business for at least three years when the business has an effective onboarding and training program.
+A study from management consulting firm the Wyndhurst Group found that new hires are 58% more likely to stay with a business for at least three years when the business has an effective onboarding and new employee training program.

 Ensuring retention means you won’t have to spend the time and money it costs to hire new team members.
-Additionally, an impactful training program with clear steps (like the process listed below) sets your team up for success at a faster rate, which is a win for everyone.
+Additionally, an impactful job training program with clear steps (like the process listed below) sets your team up for success at a faster rate, which is a win for everyone.

-Note: This article is a general look at how to train employees in an any industry.
+Note: This article is a general look at how to train new employees in any industry.
 For a more specific take, you can check out our articles on how to train restaurant employees, retail staff members, and beauty/wellness new hires.

-1. Identify your training needs
+1. Identify training needs

 Before you lay out the content of your training program, assess your business needs and determine what employees need to accomplish to achieve those goals.
 Break this process down into four steps: